OV BOARD OF DIRECTORS ACCEPTS RESIGNATION OF DR. FRANK MCCLARD AND APPOINTS ACTING SUPERINTENDENT

 At their January 12, 2015 board meeting, the Oswayo Valley School Board of Directors accepted Dr. Frank McClard’s resignation as District Superintendent effective January 23, 2015.
 Dr. McClard has been serving as OV’s Superintendent since October 2012.
 He was recently appointed as Superintendent at the North East School District.
 The District thanks Dr. McClard for his service to our schools and community.
 We wish him and his wife the best of luck as they return to the Erie area.

 The District is currently seeking qualified individuals for the Superintendent position.
 For the interim period, the Board has approved a resolution naming Mr. Thomas Brown as Acting Superintendent effective January 26, 2015.
 Mr. Brown is bringing over thirty-five (35) years of educational experience with him to this new position.
 We look forward to working with Mr. Brown during this time and continuing to make OV the best that it can be.

 The current search is being conducted by the Seneca Highlands Intermediate Unit 9.
 Interested applicants should contact Ms. Sandy Vossler at 814-887-5512 or email@example.com for additional information and an application packet.

-We are proud to announce November’s Students of the Month.
-Representing the High School is Dustin Taylor and Dakota Green receives the nomination for Middle School.
+Oswayo Valley is proud to announce January’s Students of the Month – representing the High School is Marie Bauder and Rose Pearson receives the nomination for Middle School.

-Congratulations Dustin and Dakota!
-We are so proud of your accomplishments.
+Congratulations ladies!
+We are proud of all of your accomplishments!
 Keep up the great work!